Am I Anorexic? Questions to Ask Yourself

 Medical Definition of Anorexia

-1. Energy intake restrictions, such as food deprivation or low-calorie consumption, relative to what is necessary to maintain healthy body weight for your age, height, sex, and physical health
+1. Energy intake restrictions, such as food deprivation or low-calorie consumption, relative to what is necessary to maintain a sustainable body weight and normal body functions

-2. Extreme fear of weight gain or getting fat, even though you are underweight
+2. Extreme fear of weight gain or getting fat

 Who Is Best Trained to Diagnose Anorexia?

-If you suspect you are anorexic, you should talk to your health care provider right away.
+If you suspect you may have anorexia nervosa, please contact your healthcare provider right away.
 The following providers can diagnose anorexia:

 • Primary care providers and other physicians